Sicily

 the beautiful Palermo.

-in Europe, that gives the unsurpassed views of its practically continuous
+in Europe, that gives unsurpassed views of its practically continuous

 eruptions of lava.